Gustavo Cabrera (footballer): Match fixing allegations and suspension

 Cabrera, along with Guillermo Ramirez and Yony Flores were found guilty by the National Football Federation of Guatemala in September 2012 of conspiring to fix a pair of national team exhibitions and a CONCACAF Champions League game between CSD Municipal and Mexico's Santos Laguna.
 The trio played together at Municipal in the fall of 2010, when the club finished behind Santos and the Columbus Crew in its first-round group.

-Banned from the sport inside their native country, the players saw their exile extended worldwide on Wednesday.
+After being banned from the sport inside their native country, the players later also saw their exile extended worldwide.

 International career

-He has been a regular member of the Guatemalan national team since 2000, participating in the 2002, 2006, 2010, and 2014 World Cup qualifying processes.
+He has been a regular member of the Guatemala national team since 2000, participating in the 2002, 2006, 2010, and 2014 World Cup qualifying processes.
 He made his debut against Belize and has since collected 100 caps as of 12 November 2011, which makes him the second-most capped player ever for Guatemala.
 Cabrera has also been the captain of the national team often throughout 2007 including wearing the captain's armband for the nation's 3–2 victory over Mexico.
 On 27 May 2012, Cabrera was separated from the Guatemala National Team on basis of suspected " to arrange a match's result of Guatemala against Sudafrica on 2010 " as well as other arrangements which led to the defeat of his clubs at different opportunities.
 In June 2012, this was confirmed by a teammates, Luis Rodriguez and Carlos Ruiz.
 Currently Ramires is under FIFA investigation as well as by the Ministerio Publico of Guatemala for Treason, Money laundering and other accounts.